Learning Technology - Teaching and Learning - Software Training

 At its heart, the debate boils down to one question – what does teaching look like in the 21st century?

-It’s through answering such a question in way that combines classroom experience, practical common sense and a breath-taking awareness of what’s possible that has helped make Mark such an important figure on the world stage.
+It’s through answering such a question in way that combines classroom experience, practical common sense and a breath-taking awareness of what’s possible - all the more so now that AI such as ChatGPT is on everyone's minds - that has helped make Mark such an important figure on the world stage.

 He first came to our attention when he was working with Independent Thinking Associate Jim – The Lazy Teacher - Smith and was involved in the introduction of various technological innovations and projects across the school.